Digital subtraction angiography

-Digital subtraction angiography is a fluoroscopic technique used extensively in interventional radiology for visualizing blood vessels.
+Digital subtraction angiography (DSA) is a fluoroscopic technique used extensively in interventional radiology for visualizing blood vessels.
 Radiopaque structures such as bones are eliminated ("subtracted") digitally from the image, thus allowing for accurate depiction of the blood vessels.

 Angiography is largely possible thanks to the Seldinger technique (first described in 1953) for intravascular access.